Logitaris/BaseSharp/README.md

-# Project Title

-BaseSharp
+# BaseSharp

-## Description

-BaseSharp is a highly flexible project template for .NET C# Windows Forms applications for developing cheats for games.
+## BaseSharp is a highly flexible project template for .NET C# Windows Forms applications for developing cheats for games.
 I am making this for fun, no guarantee that the first release will be polished, but i am going to keep updating this until i am happy with it.

 ## It will come with:
  - In-built Winform GUI